From Birria to Al Pastor: Your Guide to Philly’s Taco Scene

 Taco HeartQueen Village

 Tex-Mex food is one of Philly’s more elusive types of Mexican food, and the lack of Texas-style breakfast tacos has haunted us for years.
-But no more, since Nano Wheedan opened Taco Heart.
+But no more, ever since Nano Wheedan opened Taco Heart.
 The tortillas are the star here, all handmade with flour and lard for an almost croissant-like flakiness.
 Pick up a couple of bacon, egg and cheese tacos, or order for delivery for breakfast in bed, but whatever you do, don’t forget to order a couple packs of flour tortillas to eat home.
 1001 East Passyunk Avenue.